googleapis/google-cloud-dotnet/PROCESSES.md

     if you don't already know it.
 If you want to look up the version number anyway, use `./prepare-release.sh show-version <api>`.

-3. Run `./prepare-release.sh compare`.
+3. If you want to perform an API surface comparison, run `./prepare-release.sh compare`.
 This will build the code locally, and compare the previously released NuGet packages with the current source code, showing you what's changed.
 Check there's nothing unexpected.
+Note that this will only show changes to the API surface; internal changes (even if they change behavior) will not be shown.

 4. Run `./prepare-release.sh update-history`.
 This will update the version history files of all changed APIs, based on the commits that touched the relevant directories.
-You may well wish to review the files afterwards to check they contain everything you want to include in the history.
-(The filenames are displayed as the output of this command.)
+The command displays any additions that it makes to the version history, along with the name of the history file for each API.

 5. If you're only releasing a single package, run `./prepare-release.sh commit`.
 This will commit all the current